rails-api/active_model_serializers/README.md

 `0.10.x` is based on the `0.8.0` code, but with a more flexible architecture.
 We'd love your help.
 [Learn how you can help here.](CONTRIBUTING.md)

-It is generally safe and recommended to use the master branch.

 ## Installation

 Add this line to your application's Gemfile: